Frequently Asked Scholarship Questions

 Do I have to complete the application in one sitting?

 No, you may use your email address and password to return to your application at any time until the deadline.
-We recommend you save your work often while filling out the online application, though, as the system will time out after 10 minutes of inactivity and you'll need to log in again.
+The system auto-saves as you work on your application.
+The system does not time out automatically, so be sure to log out once you are finished working.

 Must I live in Isabella County to apply for a scholarship?